Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH)

 In case a re-imported substance cannot be covered by a Shell registration, the EEA importer needs to have its own registration if the re-imported volume is >1 t/a.

 Alternatively, the non-EEA exporter (provided that he’s a manufacturer or formulator) can appoint an Only Representative to cover the EU importer through the OR’s registration.

 For further advice, please approach your usual business contact.

 Along with the implementation of REACH, all Safety Data Sheets provide information on the safe use of chemicals and the respective risk management measures.
 An interactive guide introduces the key features of REACH compliant Safety Data Sheets.

 Shell Lubricants companies have either

-- (pre-) registered substances they manufacture or import in Europe (including substances in preparations) that have a registration deadline of 31st May 2018 (e.g. grease thickeners) or
+- registered substances they manufacture or import into the EEA (including substances in preparations) that had a registration deadline of 31st May 2018 (e.g. grease thickeners) or

 - have ensured that an efficient approach is taken to simplify the communication of information from the chemical safety assessments of hazardous components in lubricants formulations via exposure scenarios.
 Hundreds of applications of different lubricants and lubricant additives have been summarized into a much smaller number of generic use groups sharing the same set of use descriptors based on comparable human and environmental exposure.